List of One Piece characters: Eustass Kid

-In the anime series, his voice actor is Daisuke Namikawa.
-In the Funimation English adaptation, his voice actor is Justin Cook.
+Eustass Kid is voiced by Daisuke Namikawa in the original Japanese version and by Justin Cook in the Funimation dub.

 Killer

 Killer (キラー, Kirā), nicknamed "Murder Machine" (殺戮武人, Satsuriku Bujin) is the combatant of the Kid Pirates and Eustass Kid's childhood friend.
 He usually fights using two blades, and stands out for wearing a mask on his face.

-After he and Kid were captured by Kaido, Killer was forced to eat a SMILE fruit that was defective, causing him to not stop smiling, and in Wano he ended up working for Kaido's ally, the shogun Kurozumi Orochi, as a street assassin known as Kamazo the Manslayer (人斬り鎌ぞう, Hito Kiri Kamazō).
+After he and Kid were captured by Kaido, Killer was forced to eat a dud SMILE fruit, leaving him permanently smiling.
+In Wano, he ended up working for Kaido's ally Kurozumi Orochi as a street assassin known as Kamazo the Manslayer (人斬り鎌ぞう, Hito Kiri Kamazō).
 To get revenge on Kaido, he and the Kid Pirates ended up joining Luffy and Law's alliance.

+Killer is voiced by Kenji Hamada in the original Japanese version and by Leo Fabian in the Funimation dub.